Josh Fodor, CNRP, CPESC, QSP/QSD, CQM, CERP

 Cindy grew up in the Northern Sierra and studied Earth Sciences at the University of Nevada, Reno.
 She began her botanical career working with nurseries in the Tahoe Basin and joins us with a strong background in nursery management and a passion for California’s native flora.
 Upon moving to Santa Cruz in 2005, she managed Far West Nursery until 2011.
 Since that time, she has managed multiple concurrent native plant contract grows at CCW with tens of thousands of plants each, including collection of site specific propagules.
 Her botanical and horticulture education comes in part from working at the UCSC Arboretum and attending workshops with CNPS and Jepson Herbarium.
 Her experience includes seed collecting in California, New Zealand and Australia, vegetation surveys along the central coast and preparing herbarium specimens from field collections.

-Senior Designer and Project Manager
+Landscape Designer and Project Manager

 Restoration Crew Foreman